-The Migrant Education Program (MEP) funding application due dates remain the same (April 6, 2020, for Direct-Funded Districts and May 7, 2020, for Migrant Regions) in order to expedite grant approvals and disbursement of funds.
+The MEP funding application due dates remain the same (April 6, 2020, for Direct-Funded Districts and May 7, 2020, for Migrant Regions) in order to expedite grant approvals and disbursement of funds.
 However, local MEPs will not be penalized if the application arrives late.
-If applications will be submitted late, please contact the assigned CDE staff and provide a date for submission.If local MEPs are concerned about programmatic changes that may take place in July 2020, please utilize the pre-approval process to request program changes once the application is approved.
+If applications will be submitted late, please contact the assigned California Department of Education staff and provide a date for submission.If local MEPs are concerned about programmatic changes that may take place in July 2020, please utilize the pre-approval process to request program changes once the application is approved.

 Should MEP-funded local educational agencies cancel services and/or activities?

 To determine if public events or student services and/or activities need to be cancelled or postponed, please follow the guidance of the local Superintendent.
 For example, if the Superintendent has closed the schools, subgrantees will not be able to have students enroll in services and activities.
-As school closures continue to extend into the summer, the CDE Migrant Education Office (MEO) recommends local MEPs plan to implement distance learning activities.
+As school closures continue to extend into the summer, the California Department of Education Migrant Education Office (MEO) recommends local MEPs plan to implement distance learning activities.

 Can local MEPs plan distance learning services?

 Yes.
 In the absence of providing onsite instruction, the local MEP needs to develop online programming, tutorials, and hard-copy study guides and packets to meet individual student needs.
 The local MEPs should also begin thinking about adapting and modifying other needed services to be made available virtually.
 For example, local MEPs may wish to deploy tele-health services and have counselors call families in their homes.
-Information on COVID-19 guidance for K-12 schools is available from the CDE Distance Learning web page.
+Information on COVID-19 guidance for K-12 schools is available from the California Department of Education Distance Learning web page.

 Will MEP distance learning services supplement core instruction?